A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Model Description

 \subsection{Chemical evolution}

 We use the instantaneous recycling approximation to track the production and flow of all metals combined (i.e., we do not track different species or production channels).
-We follow section 10.4.2 of \citet{mvdbw10} which is exactly equivalent to the ODEs implemented in some but not all SAMs \citep{cole00,delucia04,lagos18}.
-We assume that new stars form with the same metallicity as the ISM ($Z_{\rm ISM}$) so that
+We follow section 10.4.2 of \citet{mvdbw10} which is exactly equivalent to the ODEs implemented in some SAMs \citep{cole00,delucia04,lagos18}.
+Following \citet{tinsley80}, we assume that new stars form with the same metallicity as the ISM ($Z_{\rm ISM}$) so that

 Note that equations (7) and (8) already include the $(1-f_{\rm rec})$ factor to account for the instantaneous return fraction of ISM metals via stellar winds and SNe.
 The addition of new metals to the ISM from stellar nucleosynthesis is given by